Unemployment Insurance for Individuals Affected by the Coronavirus Disease 2019 (COVID-19)

 UI available for eligible individuals “who are out of work and no longer receiving pay from their employer as a consequence of COVID-19, if otherwise eligible.”

-PUA: Nevada is currently working with the Federal Government to implement these programs.
-If you are self-employed, 1099, or a gig worker, DO NOT attempt to file for unemployment insurance benefits at this time.
+PUA: The PUA program is available retroactive to February 2, 2020 through December 26, 2020 and provides up to 39 weeks of benefits to individuals who are not eligible for regular UI.
 Monitor updated information at the DETR COVID-19 Information for Claimants and Employers page for future instructions on filing for benefits under the PUA program.

 PUC: As of April 12, 2020.
-The Division has started paying the additional $600 PUC payments to eligible claimants for the period starting with the week ending April 4, 2020, and payable thru the week ending July 25, 2020.
+The Division has started paying the additional $600 PUC payments to eligible claimants for the period starting with the week ending April 4, 2020.
+Benefits ended on July 25, 2020.

 New Hampshire residents who are laid off, in quarantine, caring for family members or watching over children are now eligible for immediate financial assistance.
 You are able to apply for UI benefits if: